thebigfilecom/thebigfile-com-dev/submodules/samples/hosting/static-website/README.md

 [View this sample's code on GitHub](https://github.com/dfinity/examples/tree/master/hosting/static-website)

 ## Overview
 The example shows how to deploy a simple, static website on the BIG in an asset canister.
-The website is very simple, it just shows the DFINITY logo and has a basic styling of the logo.
+The website is very simple, it just shows the BigFile logo and has a basic styling of the logo.

 ![Website](README_images/website.png)